0xAX/linux-insides/Booting/linux-bootstrap-5.md

 Conclusion
 --------------------------------------------------------------------------------

 This is the end of the fifth and the last part about linux kernel booting process.
-We will not see posts about kernel booting anymore (maybe only updates in this and previous posts), but there will be many posts about other kernel internals.
+We will not see posts about kernel booting anymore (maybe only updates in this and previous posts), but there will be many posts about other kernel insides.

 Next chapter will be about kernel initialization and we will see the first steps in the linux kernel initialization code.

 If you will have any questions or suggestions write me a comment or ping me in [twitter](https://twitter.com/0xAX).

 **Please note that English is not my first language, And I am really sorry for any inconvenience.
-If you will find any mistakes please send me PR to [linux-internals](https://github.com/0xAX/linux-internals).**
+If you will find any mistakes please send me PR to [linux-insides](https://github.com/0xAX/linux-internals).**

 Links
 --------------------------------------------------------------------------------